bhushan-borole/Linear-Regression/README.md

 ```

 ### With Gradient Descent Implementation:
-- Based on the initial values of parameters, this is how our best fit line looks like when plotted against the actual values of X and Y-axis:
+- Based on the initial values of parameters, best fit line looks like when plotted against the actual values of X and Y-axis:
 ![alt text](https://github.com/bhushan-borole/Linear-Regression/blob/master/Linear%20Regresion%20with%20gradient%20descent/plot1.png)

 - Now, we will run the Gradient Descent algorithm to find the optimal values of our parameters `theta_0` and `theta_1` by running the algorithm 10 times and using learning rate's value to be 0.01: